ennnbeee/ennnbeee.github.io/content/posts/Operating-System-Compliance-Updates.md

 This one was a bit long winded, but it does give you an insight in not only why granular compliance policies are important, but also how to work around limitations within them.
 The limitations, especially when your organisation is adhering to security frameworks and *need* specific operating system compliance are something you may have to battle with, or in this instance, just take my example and run.

 Luckily other Operating System compliance such as Android or iOS/iPadOS isn't as complicated to handle, but I might do a write up on that at some point...maybe a rainy day.

+Also, if you have the inclination, you could expand upon this script and have it run on a schedule, but you'll have to change the authentication method and associated permissions utilising an App Registration in Azure AD...sounds thrilling.